Since 2013, Bombas customers have helped donate over

 2016

 We hit our goal of 1M well ahead of our original ten-year timeline, then decide to aim even higher.
-Our Bombas Giving Team works to evolve our Giving Partner network to get more products into the hands (and onto the feet) of those who need them across the country.
+Our Bombas Giving Team works to evolve our Giving Partner Organization network to get more products into the hands (and onto the feet) of those who need them across the country.

 Millions of donations thanks to Bombas customers